stefanoj3/gitstats/README.md

 If you wanna play with the configuration just create another config file to use instead of `sampleconfig.toml`, by default `devconfig.toml` is ignored in the `.gitignore` file.

-## What is missing:
-- the output needs to be printed in a format that can be used by a human
-- no statistics per users are produced (only general statistics for all repos/users involved)
-- add scrutinizer integration
-- dockerize application & docker hub integration